 From Zeeland to Badhoevedorp

 By July, the first tubs had arrived in Badhoevedorp.
-There, the product developer and production team turned the tub into a true ice bath: the Icetub.
+The product developer and production team turned the tub into a real ice bath: the Icetub.
 But this was far from straightforward.
 Despite the fact that we all saw things through rose-coloured glasses, we also had to overcome quite a number of setbacks.

 Dents in the tub, issues that certainly did not help a tight schedule.
 In July and August, a lot of overtime was put in.
 Working lat into the night for days on end.
 More than 20 Icetubs were assembled, disassembled again and tested.
 On 1 September, everything came together perfectly and we were able to deliver the first Icetub to Koen de Jonge (co-author with Wim Hof of The Way of the Iceman).